holtzy/GreenTech-Challenge/README.md

 Do not hesitate, try it online [here](http://www.agap-sunshine.inra.fr/holtz-apps/GreenTech_Challenge/)!

-Here is a screenshot of the main sheets of the app:
+Here is a screenshot of the first sheet of the app:

 ![fig1](www/ScreenShotApp.png)